-Under the terms of the agreement, Sernova has the exclusive right to acquire 100% of the project by providing funding of up to \$3,500,000 in three stages.
-The first financing of \$1,000,000 was due within 90 days of Exchange approval, the second financing of \$1,000,000 within 6 months of Exchange approval, and the third financing of \$1,500,000 within 12 months of Exchange approval.
+Under the terms of the agreement, Sernova has the exclusive right to acquire 100% of the project by funding the development of the technology for a minimum of \$3,500,000 in three stages.
+The first stage required \$1,000,000 and was due within 90 days of Exchange approval, the second stage required \$1,000,000 and was due within 6 months of Exchange approval, and the third stage required \$1,500,000 and was due within 12 months of Exchange approval.
 As each stage of the project is financed, Sernova acquires one third of the project by issuing 1,157,500 shares to each of the two shareholders of Sertonex, Dr. David White and Mr. Justin Leushner.